SanthoshBalagur/website-content/post/html/html-forms/index.md

 By default forms are submitted using the GET HTTP method.
 Which has its drawbacks, and usually you want to use POST.

-You can set the form to use POST when submitted by using the `method` attribute:
+You cab the form to use POST when submitted by using the `method` attribute:

 ```html
 <form method="POST">